worthy11/worthy11/README.md

 Hi!
 I'm Max, a Computer Science student from Poland, currently studying at the AGH University of Science and Technology.
 My IT-related interests include the general area of Machine Learning (especially neural networks used in solving problems regarding computer vision and natural language processing) as well as a little bit of game development.

 ### Technologies I use
 I code my ML projects in Python, using libraries such as Tensorflow with Keras, ScikitLearn, PyTorch, Pandas and Numpy; when it comes to game dev, I'm a big fan of PyGame.
 Apart from Python, I'm familiar with C, C++, HTML+CSS and a bit of JS.
+I've also deployed a [website](https://brave-mushroom-033507c03.4.azurestaticapps.net/) using Azure Static Web Apps and Jekyll themes.

 ### Projects
 Visit [my website](https://worthy11.github.io/) to read about my completed and ongoing projects in detail. <br />